Morton Downey Jr.: Legacy

-Évocateur: The Morton Downey Jr. Movie

 Released in 2012, the documentary film Évocateur: The Morton Downey Jr. Movie touches upon Downey's upbringing and formative years in radio and politics before launching into the history of The Morton Downey Jr. Show and Downey's influence on trash TV.
-The film also looks at Downey's relationship with Al Sharpton and other important 80s figures, as well as Downey's role as a predecessor for commentators like Glenn Beck and Rush Limbaugh.
+The film also looks at Downey's relationship with Al Sharpton and other important 80s figures.

+The Super Mario character, Morton Koopa Jr. was named after him.
+The character first made his debut in the 1988 game Super Mario Bros.
+3 as a member of the Koopalings, who are boss characters who work for Bowser, the main antagonist.